Fix 'Failed To Fetch' Error With Google Chrome On Ubuntu And It's Derivatives

 Android N could make updates easier on everyone

 We've been peeking inside the factory images for the Android N developer preview and have noticed what appears to be a pretty major sea change for Android.
 The code appears to now be arranged to make it easier for device manufacturers to update their own features and settings without disturbing the core Android parts.
 (At least not nearly as badly.)
 We're doing a bit of educated guesswork here, but that means a few things.
+It would mean less development overhead for manufacturers.
+That means less time and money getting updated code to your phone.
+It also means that regular security updates - an increasingly important part of this whole ecosystem - theoretically will be easier to apply, which means you might actually get them if you're on something other than a Nexus device.

 So what's new in Android N?

 If you had to boil what a major release of Android (or any operating system) means to just a single acronym, it'd be this: APIs.
 That's short for Application Program Interface, and it's what allows apps to do, well, anything.
 There are a ton of new ones coming in Android N, and we've only gotten a small taste thus far.
 More should be announced as we get new preview builds.
+Some, however, are more anticipated than others.

 With Android N, Google is adding a much-requested multitasking feature into the OS - multi-window support.
 The new feature will allow users to pop open two apps on the screen at once and run them side-by-side or one-above-the-other in split screen mode.
 The company has also added resize option for apps which can be done by dragging the divider between them.
 Apart from the multi-window support, Google says that users on Android TV devices will be able to put apps in picture-in-picture mode, which will allow them to continue showing content while the user browses or interacts with other apps.